Medical assistants work with physicians and other health care professionals in clinical and administrative-support areas of medical clinics.

 - LCC Catalog (for full course description)

-Background Check & Certification Requirements
+Background Check and Certification Requirements

 A criminal and fraud background check is required for all Medical Assisting program applicants.
 Many local healthcare employers will do this check before hiring.
 If you have a criminal history, please discuss this with the Medical Assisting Program Director (see Contact Us, above).